Skip to main content

 Whether you can make it to the in person events, there is a virtual alternative every Saturday evening, on Zoom.
 Find out more here.

-• Please don't worry about how "good" you are.
+And finally, please don't worry about how "good" you are.
 You are unlikely to be either the "best" or the "worst", and no one cares.
 Really.
-It just folks singing songs.
+It just folks singing songs!

 Future In Person Song Circles